 OCEC facilitates management of patients requiring routine, emergency, or intensive care.
-The hospital has 27 recently renovated hospital stalls with an intensive care unit that is climate controlled.
+The hospital has 27 hospital stalls with an intensive care unit that is climate controlled.
 This allows OCEC's veterinarians and staff to provide in depth medical and hospitalization services.
 We have a 24 hour technical staff that is able to provide support and treatment to patients (both adults and neonates) with intensive care needs and supportive care to post-operative cases.

 - Neurologic disease - abnormal behavior, gait change, or paralysis/ataxia

 - Muscle diseases – PSSM (Polysaccharide storage myopathy), Recurrent exertional rhabdomyolysis) HYPP (Hyperkalemic periodic paralysis), IMM (Immune-Mediated Myositis)

 - Upper and Lower Respiratory - including coughing, nasal discharge, or respiratory noise.
 Depending on the severity, oxygen therapy is offered.

 - Metabolic disease – PPID (Pituitary Pars intermedia dysfunction (Cushings disease)), Insulin resistance, Hypothyroidism.